usaid-cs/yesterday-i-learned/random.md

 1. [Alcohol can be used as an internal antiseptic][reddit 51], but because it is so short-lived, it is rubbish as one.
 1. [Target fixation][wikipedia 164], where humans can be so concentrated on meeting a goal that they ignore all risks, can endanger them while doing sports.
 1. There exists a [GeoJSON spec][geojson], which is not quite what [GeoDjango][djangoproject] uses; use [GeoJSONLint][geojsonlint] to find out more.
-1. Snowflakes can in fact [be alike][nytimes]; the major factor is air turbulence, which can be controlled.
 1. [You can microwave quinoa like oatmeal][reddit 52] but [you can't microwave rice and beat the rice cooker in both quality and time](http://www.mennonitegirlscancook.ca/2017/05/microwave-rice.html)
 1. "500cals * 7 = 3500cals = 1lb of fat" - Winona
 1. "Kraft" happens to be the German noun for "strength".
 That said, [Kraft Foods](https://en.wikipedia.org/wiki/Kraft_Foods_Inc) has nothing to do with it; it was just James Kraft's name.
 And James Kraft patented processed cheese.